peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  multiple enumeration constants, as allowed by .NET, can only be matched by number this way.) </li> <li>If the type is <code>java.util.Date</code>
+ (or <code>Date</code> in Java) , returns a date/time object if the CBOR object's outermost tag is 0 or 1.
+For tag 1, this method treats the CBOR object as a number of seconds since the start of 1970, which is based on the POSIX definition of "seconds since the Epoch", a definition that does not count leap seconds.
+In this method, this number of seconds assumes the use of a proleptic Gregorian calendar, in which the rules regarding the number of days in each month and which years are leap years are the same for all years as they were in 1970 (including without regard to transitions from other calendars to the Gregorian).
+For tag 1, CBOR objects that express infinity or not-a-number (NaN) are treated as invalid by this method. </li>
- (or <code>Date</code> in Java) , returns a date/time object if the CBOR object's outermost tag is 0 or 1. </li> <li>If the type is <code>java.net.URI</code>
+ <li>If the type is <code>java.net.URI</code> (or <code>URI</code> in Java), returns a URI
+ object if possible. </li> <li>If the type is <code>java.util.UUID</code> (or
- (or <code>URI</code> in Java), returns a URI object if possible. </li>
+ <code>UUID</code> in Java), returns a UUID object if possible. </li>
- <li>If the type is <code>java.util.UUID</code> (or <code>UUID</code> in Java), returns a
+ <li>Plain-Old-Data deserialization: If the object is a type not
- UUID object if possible. </li> <li>Plain-Old-Data deserialization: If the object is a type not specially handled above, the type includes a zero-argument constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows: </li> <li>(*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
-If a class has two properties of the form "X" and "IsX", where "X" is any name, or has multiple properties with the same name, those properties are ignored.
- </li> <li>(*) In the Java version, eligible setters are public,
- nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
+ specially handled above, the type includes a zero-argument constructor (default or not), this CBOR object is a CBOR map, and the "mapper" parameter allows this type to be eligible for Plain-Old-Data deserialization, then this method checks the given type for eligible setters as follows: </li> <li>(*) In the .NET version, eligible setters are the public, nonstatic setters of properties with a public, nonstatic getter.
+If a class has two properties of the form "X" and "IsX", where "X" is any name, or has multiple properties with the same name, those properties are ignored. </li> <li>(*) In the Java version, eligible setters are public, nonstatic methods starting with "set" followed by a character other than a basic digit or lower-case letter, that is, other than "a" to "z" or "0" to "9", that take one parameter.
 The class containing an eligible setter must have a public, nonstatic method with the same name, but starting with "get" or "is" rather than "set", that takes no parameters and does not return void.
 (For example, if a class has "public setValue(String)" and "public getValue()", "setValue" is an eligible setter.
 However, "setValue()" and "setValue(String, int)" are not eligible setters.)
 If a class has two otherwise eligible setters with the same name, but different parameter type, they are not eligible setters. </li> <li>Then, the method creates an object of the given type and invokes each eligible setter with the corresponding value in the CBOR map, if any.
-Key names in the map are matched to eligible setters according to the rules described in the
- <code>PODOptions</code> documentation.
-Note that for
- security reasons, certain types are not supported even if they contain eligible setters. </li> </ul> <p>REMARK: A certain consistency between .NET and Java and between FromObject and ToObject
+Key names in the map are matched to eligible setters according to the rules described in the <code>PODOptions</code> documentation.
+Note that for security reasons, certain types are not supported even if they contain eligible setters. </li> </ul> <p>REMARK: A certain consistency between .NET and Java and between FromObject and ToObject